 by Lauren Hurst, winner of a full-tuition scholarship to the December 2015 200 hour Zuna Yoga teacher training in Cambodia

 When I was ten years old my Dad passed away due to a long battle with alcoholism.
 As a child, I found it difficult to cope with losing someone so close to me, and I went through my own experience of depression and was very socially withdrawn.
-Unable to relate to what felt like an unravelling world around me, I came to find solace in being able to control life by restricting my eating and obsessively exercising.
+Unable to relate to what felt like an unraveling world around me, I came to find solace in being able to control life by restricting my eating and obsessively exercising.
 When I looked in the mirror and saw only ugliness- both inside and out.
 I felt an overwhelming sense of worthlessness.
-“I am not good enough,” rang through my ears every second of everyday, and my biggest fear was to be "fat", because that would mean that I was even less.
-This unattainable desire to be perfect, however, did nothing more than return me right back to that same unravelling feeling.
+“I am not good enough,” rang through my ears every second of every day, and my biggest fear was to be "fat," because that would mean that I was even less.
+This unattainable desire to be perfect, however, did nothing more than return me right back to that same unraveling feeling.
 It was a cycle of self-sabotage.
-In my eyes I was a failure, and what was worse was that this is how I thought everyone else saw me, too.
+In my eyes, I was a failure, and what was worse was that this is how I thought everyone else saw me, too.
 I soon came face to face with a severe eating disorder that landed me in the inpatient care unit of the hospital for three years.
 A long battle of ups and downs was ahead of me.
 Today, however, I can confidently say that my eating disorder is far behind me.

 |Lauren teaching in Sydney|